Evertras/cynomys/README.md

 # Cynomys (cyn)

-A network diagnostic testing tool to ensure communication behaves as expected.
+A simple network diagnostic testing tool to ensure communication behaves as expected.

 Available as a Docker image: `evertras/cynomys` ([Dockerhub link](https://hub.docker.com/r/evertras/cynomys))

+Available as native binaries: [on releases page](https://github.com/Evertras/cynomys/releases).

 ## Why does this exist

 I got tired of setting up `nc -stuff` on multiple machines and manually trying to send data across to ensure a non-trivial network setup was working properly.
-With `cyn`, it can be run quickly and allow me to poke at configurations while making sure that connectivity remains (or fails).
-There was also a need to test broadcast/multicast, which got surprisingly weird with different versions of `nc`.
+There was also a need to test broadcast/multicast, which got surprisingly weird with multiple versions of `nc`.

+Cynomys is intended to allow for simple network communication testing on a variety of platforms with simple, consistent behavior.

 ## Features